knighttower/JsUrlHelper/README.md

 # urlHelper JavaScript Module Documentation

 ## Overview

 The `urlHelper` module is a utility library for URL manipulation and navigation with the 'window' object.

+---
+# Note:
+**For better maintenance, this library has been placed along with JsUtilities (https://github.com/knighttower/JsUtility) to create an easier entry point for many resources that will collaborate together**
+--> only the docs will remain here for now.

 ## Installation
 ```javascript